evanzanten/PRS-pipeline/README.md

       --out "$OUT/prsice_eur"
   ```

-  --allow-inter lets PRSice write a temporary file with whole genotypes, which
-  it needs to do the clumping on dosage data.
-Without it PRSice runs for a
+  --allow-inter lets PRSice write a temporary file with whole genotypes, which it needs to do the clumping on dosage data.
-  minute and then stops with a "std::runtime_error" that says nothing about the
-  cause.

-  For us, with the European summary statistics: of the 6,798,999 variants,
-  1,022,323 were removed as ambiguous (A/T and C/G variants, where PRSice cannot
-  tell which strand they are on), leaving 5,776,676, and 237,700 after
+  For us, with the European summary statistics: of the 6,798,999 variants, 1,022,323 were removed as ambiguous (A/T and C/G variants, where PRSice cannot tell which strand they are on), leaving 5,776,676, and 237,700 after clumping.
+PRSice writes the score of every individual at every threshold (prsice_eur.all_score), the result per threshold (prsice_eur.prsice) and the
-  clumping.
-The whole run took 8 minutes on 16 cores.

-  PRSice writes the score of every individual at every threshold
-  (prsice_eur.all_score), the result per threshold (prsice_eur.prsice) and the
   threshold it considers best (prsice_eur.summary).
 We do not use that last
   file: the R2 in it is measured in the same individuals that were used to pick
   the threshold, which makes it too optimistic.
 Section 3.7 does that properly.